Rangi42/polishedcrystal/README.md

 ## To do:

 * Remove unused code and resources to make room for new stuff
-* Fairy type from Gen VI:
-   * Improve Moonblast, Play Rough, and Disarm Voice animations
-   * Replace some moves with BabyDollEyes, DazzlinGleam, Drain Kiss, and Fairy Wind
+* Add animations for new moves
 * Catch all 251 Pokémon without trading:
    * Find the Old Sea Map in the ruins of Pokémon Mansion on Cinnabar Island, and use it to reach Faraway Island and catch Mew
 * Add moves from future generations